 Students who have completed 12 credits earned while in college, where at least 8 credits are in Statistics, Calculus, Introductory Biology, Chemistry or Physics are eligible to declare the major.
+(Exceptions for students with NY State STEM funding)

 To do so, a student would see a Biology faculty advisor.
 The advising schedule for the semester is posted.